pmq20/BLOG-OF-P.S.V.R/README.md

 This is the source code of site [OF P.S.V.R](http://blog.ofpsvr.org)

-* It is a blog engine written in C, as an experiment on the C-handled cache abilities for web application.
+* It is a blog engine written in C, as an experiment for in-mem caching of web applications.
-* For more information about the code, Please review the content provided inside the ofpsvr.sql file.
+* For more information about the code, Please review the article included inside the ofpsvr.sql file.
 * You can use and modify this software freely under GNU General Public License.